brillout/goldpage/readme.md

-## Add Frontend Libraries: Google Analytics / jQuery / Bootstrap / Semantic UI / ...
+## Frontend Libraries: Google Analytics / jQuery / Bootstrap / Semantic UI / ...

 To load a frontend library that is hosted on a cdn, add `<script>`/`<style>` tags to your HTML, see <a href=#html-meta-tags-indexhtml-title-meta-link->HTML Meta Tags: `index.html`, `<title/>`, `<meta/>`, `<link/>`, ...</a>.